fhoedemakers/smsplus64/README.md

 ## Using an Emulator

 You can also use an Emulator.
 Libdragon suggests [Ares](https://ares-emu.net/download).
-This howevers requires building from source.
+This however requires building from source.
 Since an Everdrive is not used, copy your .gg or .sms files to the `filesystem` folder of this repoistory, then run `build.sh`.
 The roms will be baked into `smsPlus64.z64`

 The files `run64.sh`, `cp64.sh` are used to  run or copy `smsPlus64.z64` to the Everdrive, using an USB cable. (using `usb64.exe`).
 Since usb64.exe runs on Windows, you need to build the project using WSL (Windows Subsystem for Linux) in order to use these scripts.
 If you are using Linux, you have to copy the file manually to the Everdrive.